vuejs/vitepress/docs/reference/site-config.md

 Whether to get the last updated timestamp for each page using Git.
 The timestamp will be included in each page's page data, accessible via [`useData`](./runtime-api#usedata).

 When using the default theme, enabling this option will display each page's last updated time.
-You can customize the text via [`themeConfig.lastUpdatedText`](./default-theme-config#lastupdatedtext) option.
+You can customize the text via [`themeConfig.lastUpdatedText`](./default-theme-config#lastupdatedtext) option and the format via [`themeConfig.lastUpdatedFormat`](./default-theme-config#lastupdatedformat) option.

 ## Customization